KamikazeVildsvin/Solstrejf/README.md

 This is essentialy user interface of the synthesizer.

 ## PCB's - KiCad Projects
-As indicated by the block diagram above, Solstrejf is broken into four different types of subblocks and PCB's:
+As indicated by the block diagram above, Solstrejf is broken into four different sub-blocks and PCB's:

 - A Power Supply Unit (PSU) & Mixer PCB
 - A Modulation Matrix PCB